The Role of Power in Leadership

 The concepts of power and leadership are interconnected.
-While an individual may exert power without being a leader, an individual cannot be a leader without having power.
+While an individual may exert power without being a leader, an individual can’t be a leader without having power.

 Power and Leadership Trends

-These organizational trends relative to power and leadership suggest that while power is not typically misused by top leaders, it does tend to be concentrated to a select few individuals.
+These organizational trends relative to power and leadership suggest that while power isn’t typically misused by top leaders, it does tend to be concentrated on a select few individuals.
 However, flatter organizational structures and self-directed work teams are becoming more commonplace, which may increase the level of empowerment that employees experience in future years.

 Organizations also reward leaders who empower the people they lead, thereby encouraging overall employee empowerment; however, fewer organizations fully leverage opportunities to teach leaders how to effectively use their power for the greater good of the organization.
 This leaves the definition of appropriate and effective use of power largely up to individual leaders.

 Sources of Leadership Power

 When most people think about power, they immediately think about the control that high-level leaders exert from their positions atop the organizational hierarchy.
 But power extends far beyond the formal authority that comes from a title (or from having a corner office with a view).
 Leaders at all levels have access to power, but that power often goes unrecognized or underutilized.